10 Things to Consider When Preparing Your Sprinkler System for Summer

 Check Whether the Ground Has Completely Thawed

-Asses the sprinkler head
+asses the sprinkler head

 You need to ensure the ground has thawed up to 12 inches before turning on your sprinkler.
 Failure to do so might cause the underground pipes to break.
 Use a shovel to observe the condition of the ground before turning on the system.